cfs-energy/cfspopcon/docs/doc_sources/physics_glossary.rst

   nesep_over_nebar
     Ratio of the separatrix electron density to the volume-averaged electron density :math:`n_{e,sep} / \bar n_e`.

+  neutral_flux_density_factor
+    Conversion factor from neutral pressure at duct to neutral recycling flux at the target.
+From :cite:`Kallenbach_2018`

   neutron_power_flux_to_walls
     Neutron power per unit area to the wall.